-Similar to [24], We use two criteria to evaluate the goodness of the aging model. (i) The accuracy of simulation, i.e. whether the synthetic faces are indeed perceived to be of the intended age. (ii) Preservation of the identity, i.e. whether the synthetic faces are still recognized as the original person.
-In this subsection, we conduct both subjective(human) experiments and objective(algorithmic) experiments as quantitative measurement for these two criteria.
-Twenty volunteers are recruited to evaluate our aging results subjectively and age estimation algorithm[40] is adopted as objective evaluations to measure the accuracy of aging simulation.
+Similarly to [24], we use two criteria to evaluate the goodness of the aging model: 1) the accuracy of simulation, i.e., whether the synthetic faces are indeed perceived to be of the intended age and 2) preservation of the identity, i.e., whether the synthetic faces are still recognized as the original person.
+In this section, we conduct both subjective (human) experiments and objective (algorithmic) experiments as quantitative measurement for these two criteria.
+Twenty volunteers are recruited to evaluate our aging results subjectively and the age estimation algorithm [40] is adopted as objective evaluations to measure the accuracy of aging simulation.
 Corresponding to the hierarchical face representation and three-level aging algorithm, we conduct evaluation experiments on facial images at three resolutions.
-The quantitative analysis in following two subsections are performed on face images of Asians.
+The quantitative analysis in following two sections are performed on face images of Asians.

-1. Experiment IV.a: evaluating the accuracy of simulation.
-We compare set C and D in this experiment.
-For set C, we select randomly 20 real face images from the ID photo dataset for each of the age groups 2-5 respectively.
+5.5.1 Experiment IV.a: Evaluating the Accuracy of Simulation

+We compare sets C and D in this experiment.
+For set C, we select randomly 20 real face images from the ID photo data set for each of the age groups 2-5, respectively.
 For set D, we select 20 young faces in age group 1 and synthesize one aging sequence for each person as Fig. 15 shows.
 Thus, set D has 80 synthetic images with 20 images in each of the age groups 2-5.
-We normalize the
+We normalize the images in set C to the same resolution and intensity level as the set D images.
+Fig. 19a gives some example images from set C (first row) and set D (second row).